-The legendary Greek poet (ancient Greek Hómēros, New Ugric Ómiros) was around 850 BC.
-Probably born in Smyrna (Asia Minor).
-He is considered one of the earliest witnesses of Greek wine culture.
-Homer is said to have traveled the country as a blind, moving singer.
-He died on the Aegean island Chios (Khios) who as "Bordeaux of Greek wine".
-In his two famous works, the Iliad (Trojan War) and the Odyssey (Odyssey's Wanderings and Return), wine plays an important role as the "home drink" of his epic heroes, and again and again he describes the "wine-colored sea".
-As source for the wine of the siege army before Troy he calls Thrace (then the entire Balkan Peninsula) and the island Limnos, The wine from Ismaros (probably identical to the ancient port of Maroneia), he praises as "sweet and genuine - a Göttetrank".
-The Greek hero Ulysses there received from the Thracian priest king Maron the intoxicating red wine, with which he drunk the one-eyed Cyclops Polyphemus to dazzle in then.
+The legendary Greek poet (ancient Greek Hómēros; modern Greek Ómiros) was born around 850 BC, presumably in Smyrna (Asia Minor).
+He is regarded as one of the earliest witnesses of the Greek wine culture.
+Homer is said to have travelled the country as a blind, travelling singer.
+He died on the Aegean island of Chios (Khios), which was considered the "Bordeaux of Greek wine".
+In his two famous works Iliad (Trojan War) and Odyssey (Ulysses' Journeys and Homecoming), wine plays an important role as the "home drink" of his epic heroes and he repeatedly describes the "wine-coloured sea".
+As a source for the wine of the siege army off Troy he mentions Thrace (at that time the entire Balkan peninsula) and the island Limnos.
+He praises the wine from Ismaros (probably identical with the ancient port of Maroneia) as "sweet and unadulterated - a potion of the gods".
+The Greek hero Odysseus received there from the Thracian priest king Maron the intoxicating red wine, with which he made the one-eyed cyclops Polyphem drunk and then dazzled him.